-- 1.1 Members would like to thank EEAST for its continued hard work, noting the candid and open response to the challenges being faced.
-In particular, they were pleased to hear of the swift action being taken in light of the Risk Summit concerning patient safety.
-The Trust is especially commended for the prompt and effective assumption of the PTS contract on the winding up of the previous private contractor in October 2017. - 1.2 There is much work being undertaken to mitigate the risks around staff recruitment and retention including a focussed recruitment drive presently taking place in Hertfordshire.
-Members would like to thank EEAST for tackling this and the associated issues with vigour. - 1.3 Whilst there is a strong command and control infrastructure at EEAST there is still much work to be done in the area of digital transformation to improve patient-facing aspects of IT that were deemed weak.
+- 1.1 Members would like to thank EEAST for its continual hard work, noting the candid and open response to the challenges being faced.
+In particular, they were pleased to hear of the swift action being taken in light of the Risk Summit concerning patient safety. - 1.2 There is much work being undertaken to mitigate the risks around staff recruitment and retention including a focussed recruitment drive presently taking place in Hertfordshire.
+Members would like to thank EEAST for tackling this and the associated issues with vigour. - 1.3 Whilst there is a strong command and control infrastructure at the EEAST there is still much work to be done in the area of digital transformation.
 Particular work steams are being undertaken to improve the patient experience including the launch of a clinical app.
 The Trust has stated that at present available funds are focussed towards front line services and not I.T. systems. - 1.4 APR (Ambulance Response Programme) is a new triaging system that was introduced at EEAST in October 2017.
-It had been discussed with the Committee in October 2017 and Members were pleased to hear that there has been a low failure rate since its implementation.
+It had been discussed with HSC in October 2017 and Members were pleased to hear that there has been a low failure rate since its implementation.